djones1040/SALTShaker/docs/configuration.rst

        color law, error model, and validation plots.
    * - ``yamloutputfile``
      - path
-     - File for YAML summary of the training process.
+     - File for YAML summary of the training process for use by SNANA.
 Default: ``/dev/null``.
    * - ``trainingcachefile``
      - path
      - Cache file for pre-processed training data.
 If exists, loads cached data;